oneminch/Notes/Node.md

     - provides utilities for parsing and formatting URL query strings.
     - more performant than `URLSearchParams`, but is not standardized.
 - `node:worker_threads`
-    - enables the use of threads that execute JavaScript in parallel.
+    - enables the use of threads that execute JavaScript in parallel for CPU-intensive tasks.
-    - can share memory unlike `child_process` or `cluster`.
+    - can share memory (via `SharedArrayBuffer`) unlike `child_process` or `cluster`.
     - The `Worker` class represents an independent JavaScript execution thread.
         - Most Node.js APIs are available inside of it.
 - `node:zlib`